leonardlan/myTools/docs/debug_checklist.md

     (╯°□°）╯︵ ┻━┻
 - Latest code is pushed to production repo but not deployed

+## But It Works On My Machine
+- Check for different Maya setting or preferences
+- Check for different devices connected (ie. via USB)
+- Check for Maya loaded/unloaded plug-in(s)

 ## General debug
 - Try closing and opening the software:laughing: